HumanCellAtlas/dcp-community/rfcs/text/0000-Incident-Response-Plan.md

 __Step 3__: DCP IRT will immediately review the submitted ticket and, with assistance from Incident Handlers, conduct a preliminary investigation of the event to determine if the event constitutes a security incident.
 * __Step 3.1__: If the DCP IRT determines that the event does not constitute a security incident or is a false positive, the DCP IRT Coordinator will document the determination and supporting evidence within the ticket and close the ticket.
 No further action is required.
-* __Step 3.2__: If the DCP IRT confirms that the event does constitute a security incident, the DCP IRT Coordinator will collaborate with the Incident Handler to save all evidence and complete an Incident Report (see Appendix B).
+* __Step 3.2__: If the DCP IRT confirms that the event does constitute a security incident, the DCP IRT will verify or update the incident severity rating and the DCP IRT Coordinator will collaborate with the Incident Handler to save all evidence and complete an Incident Report (see Appendix B).

 __Step 4__: The DCP IRT Coordinator will update the incident’s ticket to include a link to the completed Incident Report and notify the following that the report has been completed:
 * HumanCellAtlas/dcp-security Slack channel